Mermasus/lifeGame/README.md

 # lifeGame
-# Instlife was a mobile game I played frequently
+# Text-based life simulator  inspired by Instlife a mobile game I played frequently
-# It was bought by CandyGames several years ago and integrated into BitLife
+# After it was bought by and integrated into BitLife
 # I made this as one of my first projects to remind me of that simpler game
+# While allowing me to understand user input, and data management

+# Built with: Python, Sublime Text
+# Features:
+# Directions: